rmeulen/docker-demo/readme.md

 # Docker Demo Application
 This is a Go demo application used for demonstrating Docker and load balancing.

+This application is created by Evan Hazlett (ehazlett/docker-demo).

 ## Environment Variables

 - `TITLE`: sets title in demo app